by Corey Chambers

 In addition to my mainframe escapades, I began learning basic electronics in the university’s electronics lab, thanks to a no-cost tutor friend whom we met on the campus.
 Upon learning about our new free teacher, Leonard’s generous and vigilant mother said, “Be careful: He might be a queer.
 Do you know what a queer is?”
 Len played dumb and responded “no,” while I admitted “yes”.
 She responded, “I figured YOU would.”
 The fact was that most everyone our age in Long Beach knew because “fag” and “queer” were heard as daily junior high school taunts.
 By that time, Lenny was already more than knowledgeable.
 He was more than cooperative, engaging in the experiences and benefits of my own active pubescent queerness and my slightly androgenous appearance.

-Speaking of queers, computers and teen boyhood circumstances, one day I used the Byte Shop restroom, and quite accidentally walked out with my zipper unzipped.
+Speaking of queers, computers and teen circumstances, one day I used the Byte Shop restroom, and quite accidentally walked out with my zipper unzipped.
 In the adjacent office sat a business man, who happened to look a lot like the famous Byte Shop founder who gave Steve Jobs his first big order, Paul Terrell.
 It could have been any of five Terrell Brothers (or none of them, per my fuzzy memory.)
 The man happened to notice that my hot dog stand was open, and he generously offered to help me zip up my pants, and, in the process, seemingly diddled my 13 year old boyhood just a bit.
 The same man later leaned against a chair back, atop of which my hand was resting.
 I felt his seemingly excited manhood pressing against my hand.
 It occurred to me to be deliberate and inappropriate (I was not into older men).
 I told my older brother about these uncomfortable encounters, and he promptly told my dad, who sternly ordered me not to go back to the Byte Shop.
 I was able to stay away for just a few months.
 With abundant energy and enthusiasm at that age, I was walking and bussing around Long Beach and the Greater Los Angeles Area doing a very large number of new things.
 I was not overly sheltered, delicate or fragile, so the advantages certainly outweighed the dangers of the Byte Shop.

-I was shocked when my best friend Lenny was able to talk his mother into buying him an Apple II.
+I was shocked when my best friend Lenny was able to talk his mother into buying him an Apple II, from the same Byte Shop store.
 I stayed over at his house for days at a time, playing, programming and experimenting with the very expensive device, which cost around $1,200 altogether with the floppy drive.
-That’s like middle class 12 year old child getting a $4,500 computer today.
+That’s like a middle class 12 year old child getting a $4,500 computer today.
 Most people in the world had no access to these amazing tools at that time (My family could not even afford an Atari video game).
 Hanging out at his housea for countless hours, several days at a time, I played on my friend’s apple the entrepreneurial Lemonade Stand game, enjoyed imaginative adventure games, and had conversations with an early attempt at an A.I. chat program called Eliza.
 Len taught me a great deal about computers and programming.
 Did you know that there are no truly random numbers?
 That’s right.
 The Apple 2 taught me that nothing is random.
 Things only seem random because we don’t have all of the information about how things come about.

 While these intimate details would be omitted from most tech memoirs, the pubescent biological connection was part and parcel to the tech because of the time, place and my own personal circumstances and personality.
 Computers are sexy, and, in my case, that must be emphasized.
 For teen boys of today, tech might be just a tool for homework or hushed release.
 For me, the Apple II was part and parcel of a much bigger picture.
 As a gay man today, it’s not necessarily about having kids — it’s about learning more, later focusing more on work (24/7 of enjoyable work is fantastic life/work balance for me), and culminating in giving back to society in a very profound way.